Toledo Zoo & Aquarium: 1980–2000: Renaissance

 At the beginning of the 1980s the Toledo Zoo faced a potential closure.
 With an agreement created by Jones, the zoo was financially tied to a city in a financial crisis.
 Massive layoffs ensued and a staff of 70 was reduced to 24.
-With a passage of a zoo levy in November 1980, they were still left in the face of probable closure.
+With the passage of a zoo levy in November 1980, they were still left in the face of probable closure.
 The levy was for capital improvements only, so the money could not be used on animal care, staff members, or other items needed to run the zoo.
 As a result, the Museum of Science and the conservatory were closed.
 To add to the problems, Skeldon was set to retire at the end of the year, and they had not yet found a replacement director.
 In January 1981, William "Bill" Dennler accepted the position and became the director of the Toledo Zoo.
-A proposal for payroll increase was denied and by the end of 1981, the Toledo Zoo only had 15 full-time employees.
-With the support of the board members, staff, donors, and citizens, the zoo was able to raise enough money to keep their doors open.
-At the same time, a study by the Toledo Area Governmental Research Association reported that the zoo should become a private, non-profit organization.
-Taking this advice on April 1, 1982, the Toledo Zoo was removed from the Board of Members that was created and handed exclusively to be operated and funded by the Toledo Zoological Society.
-The TZS also worked with the Ohio Legislature which allowed them to work on the county level, and be able to add levies to the Lucas County Ballots to help finance the zoo's needs.
-With these changes taking place, the Toledo Zoo was starting a revival.
-By 1982, the Greenhouse/Conservatory had been renovated and reopened to the public and the Museum of Science was back in operation.
-The WPA buildings were carefully restored, and in 1983 a children's zoo was opened.
+In the early 80s, the WPA buildings were carefully restored, and in 1983 a children's zoo was opened.
 The Aquarium had two major incidents occur during the 1980s.
-In 1982, the Aquarium caught fire, killing 104 fish as well as destroying much of the building.
-Later in 1987, a tank had cracked sending 20 tons of water rushing out.
-Toledo Zoo broke ground on their African Savanna exhibit, which included the first ever Hippoquarium in 1986, and the rest of the savanna opening from 1987 to 1989.
-Because of the success of the Hippoquarium exhibit and a hippo birth caught on tape, the Toledo Zoo was given an opportunity to exhibit two giant pandas on loan from the People's Republic of China.
+Because of the success of the Hippoquarium exhibit and a hippo birth caught on tape, the Toledo Zoo was allowed to exhibit two giant pandas on loan from the People's Republic of China.
 The panda pair arrived in May 1988 and were exhibited through October 1988.
-This was the first year that the zoo had over a million people attend in one year.
 The loan was challenged by the World Wildlife Fund, as well as the American Zoo and Aquarium Association, through a lawsuit against the U.S. Fish and Wildlife service.
 Additional lawsuits followed, but the loan of the pandas remained intact and the lawsuits were settled.
 This outcry of debate dissolved the relationship with the People's Republic of China, and it was not until 1998 that they allowed another loan of pandas to the US, via the San Diego Zoo.
-In 1994 the zoo again exceed 1 million visitors with their exhibit DinoRoars!, and again in 1998 with the reopening of the Aviary as well as the introduction of the primate forest.
-During their regrowth they also created a children's park, a pavilion for events, a catering department, an Emmy Award-winning show called Zoo Today, and re-purposed many of the WPA era buildings.
-The Carnivora was relaunched as the Carnivore Cafe in 1993, they re-purposed the original Rare Mammal Building into the Kingdom of the Apes, altered the Elephant House to be an events center, and expanded their land across the Anthony Wayne Trail to their now Northern Campus.
-In 1997, to connect the two parts of the zoo, the Toledo Zoo erected a pedestrian bridge.
-The Northern Campus which had previously been parking area opened the Arctic Encounter Exhibit in 2000.